Bio2Byte/simsapiper/README.md

     \>P25106 will only match P25106.pdb
 - Can be experimentally generated structures, from the PDB or modeled structures
 - Good to know:
-	- Make sure your file contains only your chain of interest.
-Otherwise, extract a specific chain: [pdb-tools](http://www.bonvinlab.org/pdb-tools/)
+	- The squeezing step (step 6) will fail if your structure file contains multiple chains.
+Extract a specific chain: [pdb-tools](http://www.bonvinlab.org/pdb-tools/)
-	- Mutations in 3D structure will not impact MSA quality if mutations do not impact the overall organisation of the protein
+	- Mutations in 3D structure will not impact MSA quality if mutations do not impact the overall organisation of the protein.
+The squeezing step (step 6) will fail if more than 5% of 		your protein is mutated.
-	- Omit these issues by using predicted 3D models, even poor AlphaFold models have been [shown](https://doi.org/10.1093/bioinformatics/btac625) to improve the quality of MSAs
+	- Omit these issues been [shown](https://doi.org/10.1093/bioinformatics/btac625) to improve the quality of MSAs
 - Compute your own AlphaFold2 model using [ColabFold](https://colab.research.google.com/github/deepmind/alphafold/blob/main/notebooks/AlphaFold.ipynb) (very user friendly) or directly the [AlphaFold2](https://github.com/deepmind/alphafold) software instead of relying on [ESMFold](https://esmatlas.com/resources?action=fold) if
 	- Proteins are very different from proteins previously solved in the PDB
 	- Proteins are larger than 400 residues